Portreath: Tramroads and railways

 The Portreath Tramroad, the first railway in Cornwall, was started in 1809 to link the harbour with the copper mines at Scorrier and St Day.
 By 1812 the tramroad reached Scorrier House, one of the financiers' houses, and was completed by 1819.
 It was horse-drawn with wagons on an approximately 4 ft gauge using L-shaped cast iron plates on square granite blocks.
 The line was little-used after the Poldice mine closed in the 1860s, and the tramroad was closed in 1865.

 The Portreath branch of the Hayle Railway was opened in 1838.
 To the south of the harbour, and on the west side of the valley, are the remains of the old cable-worked incline that linked the harbour to the mainline at Carn Brea.
 The Portreath incline was one of four on the Hayle Railway; it was 1716 ft long with a rise of about 240 ft.
 It was worked by a stationary steam engine, used as the winding engine.
 Part of the main line of the Hayle Railway was incorporated into the route of the West Cornwall Railway in 1852; the branch line finally closed in 1936.

 The railways and Portreath Tramroad associated with the minerals trade today form the Mineral Tramways Coast to Coast, a long-distance cycleway and footpath extending 15 mi from Portreath to the south coast.

 Nancekuke

-RRH Portreath, on Nancekuke Common to the north of the village, is now a radar station operated by the RAF, but was originally built in 1940 to be the RAF's main fighter airfield in Cornwall during WWII.
+RRH Portreath, on Nancekuke Common to the north of the village, is now a radar station operated by the RAF, but was originally built in 1940 to be an aircraft stop-over field during World War II.